mykle1/MMM-JEOPARDY/README.md

     {
         module: 'MMM-JEOPARDY',
         position: 'top_left',              // Works well anywhere
         config: {
-		rotateInterval: 1 * 60 * 1000, // New clue Rotation.
 		    useHeader: false,              // true if you want a header
-		header: "",
+            header: "This is Jeopardy!",   // Any text you want
 		    maxWidth: "250px",             // Stretch or constrain according to region
-		animationSpeed: 3000,          // New clue fades in and out
+		    animationSpeed: 3000,          // New clue fades in and out }
-		initialLoadDelay: 4250,
-		retryDelay: 2500,
-		updateInterval: 60 * 60 * 1000, // 1 call per hour gets 100 new clues
-        }
     },